Caribbean Milk Toffies

 Roasted cashews or peanuts or none (totally optional).

-In a heavy bottom pan, combine sugar, condensed milk and sugar.
+In a heavy bottom pan, combine sugar, condensed milk and water.
 Cook on a medium heat stirring until the mixture boils, at about 10 min.
 Now add butter and cashews (you can also add raisins, cardamom).
 Continue to cook stirring until thick and starts to pull away from the pan boards.
 It becomes dark.

 Butter the baking pan and pour the hot mixture into the pan.
 Allow to cool and eat it.